-Figure 2.
-Charge-to-mass-ratio data at high toner concentrations for melt-mixed-CCA toner with test carrier (expanded q/m scale).
+Figure 2. q/m data at high toner concentrations for melt-mixed-CCA toner with test carrier (expanded q/m scale).
 (Note that q/m is positive at all of the high toner concentrations)

 Figure 3.
 The entire q/m data set for the melt-mixed-CCA toner with the test carrier.
 (Note the reversal in q/m polarity at low toner concentrations)